Design strategy for a trading company

 • Our work reversed the customer attrition that

-the product was experiencing, and brought in new subscriptions from academic, corporate
+the product was experiencing, and brought a 32% subscription increase from academic, corporate

 and other clients